selfrefactor/rambda/README.md

 **Rambda** is generally more performant than `Ramda` as the [benchmarks](#benchmarks) can prove that.

-### Usage of `foo`, `bar` and `baz` in documentation

-Those placeholders exists for a reason. `Ramda` documentation often uses other placeholders, which could be confusing.

-`Ramda` documentation and tests on the other hand, try to use them as much as possible.

 ### Support

 Most of the valid issues are fixed within 2-3 days.